Saturday, December 24, 2011

 with nowhere to send it, i left the address blank. i got a stamp and grabbed my keys.

-i walked to the post office down the hill, chose the blue box at the end, opened it up, and popped the post card inside. the one for my dad. with no address to send it. i stood there for minute, just holding onto the handle. thinking about what the funeral director said about death making people crazy. and then something i read recently flitted through my brain;
+i walked to the post office down the hill, chose the blue box at the end, opened it up, and popped the post card inside. the one for my dad. who died. the one with no address to send it to. i stood there for minute, just holding onto the handle. gripping and unable to let go. thinking about what the man at the place who would eventually turn my father to ashes said about death making people crazy. and then something i read recently flitted through my brain;

 To live in this world you must be able to do three things: to love what is mortal; to hold it against your bones knowing your life depends on it; and when the time comes to let it go, to let it go.